-A total of 163.88 acres of wet flatwoods restoration were implemented at the SHLMB (Figure 8).
+A total of 163.88 acres of wet flatwoods restoration has been implemented at the SHLMB (Figure 8).
 Standing biomass of shrubs (primarily titi, gallberry and fetterbush) was reduced to ground level with the use of a Gyro-Trac followed by winter burns.
-The Gyro-Track work was initiated on March 13, 2007 and was completed by August 20, 2008.
+The Gyro-Track work was initiated on March 13, 2007, and was completed by August 20, 2008.
 Annual herbicide treatments for three years reduced shrub cover to less than 5 percent.
 These areas have maintained at 5 percent or less shrub cover with the use warm season burns on an annual basis.
 The hydric pine flatwoods were planted with 1.18 million wiregrass plants, 182,700 cut over muhly grass, 122,600 toothache grass and 72,600 mixed hydric pine flatwoods wildflowers.
+In 2022 an additional planting of 37,500 muhly and toothache grass occurred adjacent to Dry Pond.
 All plantings were conducted in accordance with Specific Condition 10 and Appendix D. The hydric pine flatwood community continues to develop and increase in cover and diversity.
-Annual burning of the hydric pine flatwoods restoration appears to be successful in reducing bushy bluestem cover.
-In 2019, annual burning was implemented across the hydric pine flatwood acreage.
+Annual burning implemented in hydric pine flatwoods restoration since 2019 appears to be successful in reducing bushy bluestem cover.